zbear0808/laser-idn-project/QUICKSTART.md

 The REPL will start and show a port number.
 Connect your editor:

 - **VS Code with Calva**:
-  1. Ctrl+Shift+P → "Calva: Connect to a Running REPL Server"
+  1. Ctrl+Shift+P → "Calva: Start a Project REPL and Connect (Jack-In)" With this repo's configuration calva should automatically choose "deps.edn" and select the right port
-  2. Select "deps.edn"
-  3. Enter the port number shown in terminal

-- **Emacs with CIDER**:
-  1. M-x cider-connect
-  2. Enter localhost and the port number

 ### Test Laser Show in REPL